 The Jasmin Leila Award is given in celebration of Jasmin Leila Sidaway.

-The Award, which has been running since 2008, is given as a £250 supplement to one of the projects supported under the Society’s Small Research Grant scheme or as an independent award.
+The Jasmin Leila Award was established in 2008, in celebration of Jasmin Leila Sidaway.
+The award is given as a £250 supplement to one of the projects supported under the Society’s Small Research Grant scheme or as an independent award.

 The project examines the micro-bodily regimes of British Parachute Regiment personnel during training at Ringway Aerodrome in the mid-1940s.
 It combines research into military- and aero-mobilities, with work on embodied geopolitics, and the emerging geographies of dance literature, to explore the making of the airborne militarised body.
 The project will draw upon archival material held across London and Surrey, including letters and diary entries, alongside photographs and videography of parachute training.